-Dr’s on Call stands out from other medical practices for many reasons, the main quality being its unique care model, meaning that doctors treat patients within the patients’ own environment, whether that be within a specified facility or within a private residence.
+Dr’s on Call stands out from other medical practices for many reasons, the main quality being its unique care model, meaning that doctors treat patients within the patient’s own environment, whether that be within a specified facility or within a private residence.
 “Dr’s On Call fills a gaping deficit within the aged care sector, by bringing care to patients who otherwise do not have access to it- we bring the services to them", explains Zoë.

 Transitioning to video telehealth

-Like many other healthcare institutions across Australia, Dr’s on Call was forced to master telehealth essentially overnight when lockdown legislations were announced in Australia, in March 2020.
-Delivering telehealth, which Dr's On Call defines as 'healthcare conducted over a secure video and audio link', reduced COVID-19 transmission while giving Dr’s on Call the opportunity to continue providing much-needed care to our patients.
-After trialing various platforms, the organisation settled on Coviu, due to its security and accessibility for doctors, nursing staff, and patients.
+Like many other healthcare institutions across the world, Dr’s on Call was forced to master telehealth essentially overnight when lockdown legislations were announced in Australia, in March 2020.
+Delivering telehealth, which Dr's On Call defines as 'healthcare conducted over a secure video and audio link', reduced COVID-19 transmission while giving Dr’s On Call the opportunity to continue providing much-needed care to our patients.
+After trialing various platforms, the organization settled on Coviu, due to its security and accessibility for doctors, nursing staff, and patients.
 To make the process as simple as needed for their elderly patients to connect to their telehealth consultations, Dr's On Call converted the Waiting Area link to a QR code, as most people have already been familiar with it from checking into venues.

 In the first weeks of lockdown, Zoë ensured that all users, including Dr’s On Call staff and care facility nurses, were comfortable and confident using the technology.
 She contacted all users prior to their telehealth appointments, ensuring that they had all required resources, including login details, and assisting with any challenges that came up during initial and continued consultations.
 Upon the sessions’ conclusion, feedback was collected regarding the telehealth experience, of which the results were majoritively positive.
 Zoë says “The most common response was about the surprisingly easy navigation and login – patients and nursing staff who were assisting them also enjoyed the experience”.

-Delivering telehealth services to older Australians
+Delivering telehealth services to older clients

 Often Dr's On Call works with nursing staff within facilities, who can facilitate consultations by connecting to telehealth sessions on iPads and then bringing them to patients.
 Nurses' involvement helps doctors make better clinical decisions, as they have an improved day-to-day relationship with patients and can comment on how the disease or wound progresses, for example.